 Presca holds a Master’s Degree in Social and Cultural Anthropology and an Advanced Master’s Degree in Cultures and Development Studies from KU Leuven.

-Presca Wanki will work closely together with Assistant Professor Ine Lietaert until November of this year.
+Presca Wanki is working closely together with Assistant Professor Ine Lietaert.